'This is our livelihood': Minnesota Senate hears from businesses damaged by unrest

-Three days after George Floyd’s death, Bobby Awaijane helped board up the East Lake Street gas station and convenience store his family owned for 17 years.
+Three days after George Floyd's death, Bobby Awaijane helped board up the E. Lake Street gas station and convenience store his family owned for 17 years.

 Hours later, the family monitored security footage on a computer as more than 50 people flooded the store, ransacking shelves and destroying property.
 When they called 911, an operator said it would be days before someone could respond.